glondu/belenios/README.md

  * [Eliom](http://ocsigen.org/eliom/) version 3

-On Debian and its derivatives, you can try the following:
+On Debian and its derivatives, you can find the list of packages to install in the `stuff/belenios-deps-*.control` files.
+You can also create meta-packages with `equivs` by using the following commands:

     BELENIOS=`pwd`
     cd /tmp